 I am feeling fantastic!
 I got everything I asked for – and more!
 I’m still in shock over a few of my grades – I got an A in Maths, I’m so happy!
 I love all of my teachers; they bring you forward; they are firm but ever so supportive and are with you every step of the way.
 They are always kind in their guidance; their passion in their subject really does shine through and it’s contagious.
 I originally wanted to be a Marine Biologist but more recently I’ve thought about becoming a teacher – I’ve been inspired!

-Rochester Independent College recognises the need to offer teachers first class professional development opportunities and there is a generous budget to support this.
+Rochester Independent College recognises the need to offer teachers first class professional development opportunities.
 The College is keen to support the further academic study of its staff and offers appropriate training in student welfare issues and ICT to all.
 There is a particular focus on ensuring that teaching staff are kept up to date with examination specifications and that boarding staff receive ongoing training appropriate to their roles.

 The College is able to support newly qualified teachers in their induction year through the IStip programme.